-Once again, in common with other SA undertaken on the model, vegetation parameters have been shown to be important, and the reasons for this have been analysed/discussed previously by Petropoulos et al. (2009c, 2013b, c).
+Once again, in common with other SAs undertaken on the model, vegetation parameters have been shown to be important, and the reasons for this discussed at length previously by Petropoulos et al. (2009c, 2013b, c).
 In summary, both Fr and vegetation height may influence the surface energy budget by influencing the proportion of incoming solar radiation that reaches the surface of the Earth.
-Large Fr shade the Earth surface, and as such will influence surface temperatures.
+Large Fr shades the Earth surface and, as such, will influence surface temperatures.
 The proportion of vegetation can affect the fluxes of both LE and H fluxes through its influence on evapotranspiration, for example, as well as the proportion of incoming solar radiation which is reflected and emitted by the surface.
 By reducing wind speed and evaporation and increasing plant transpiration, vegetation height and surface roughness can influence surface temperatures as well as the proportion of incoming solar radiation that is converted into latent or sensible heat.
-The influence of soil moisture availability on LE{daily} is to be expected, as is its influence on LE fluxes.
-Previous SA works on SimSphere have shown that soil moisture availability can influence air temperature (Carlson and Boland, 1978; Petropoulos et al., 2009c, 2013c) because it can exert a significant control on evapotranspiration (Santanello et al., 2009; Dirmeyer, 2011; Lockart et al., 2012) and, therefore the partitioning of net radiation into LE and H fluxes.
-The importance of Fr is important since it is one of the two parameters in the "triangle" method (Gillies et al., 1997) and its more recent modifications (Chauhan et al., 2003) for deriving LE and H fluxes as well as soil surface moisture from EO data (Petropoulos et al., 2009c) and this work has shown once again that this method correctly identifies Fr and Mo as important variables.
+The influence of Mo on LE{daily} is to be expected, as is its influence on LE fluxes.
+Previous SA works on SimSphere have shown that Mo can influence air temperature (Carlson and Boland, 1978; Petropoulos et al., 2009c, 2013c) because it can exert a significant control on evapotranspiration (Santanello et al., 2009; Dirmeyer, 2011; Lockart et al., 2012) and, therefore, the partitioning of net radiation into LE and H fluxes.
+The importance of Fr is important since it is one of the two parameters in the triangle method, and its more recent modifications (Chauhan et al., 2003) for deriving LE and H fluxes as well as SMC from EO data (Petropoulos et al., 2009c) and this work have shown once again that this method correctly identifies Fr and Mo as important variables.

-All in all, results of this study have significant implications for the development of successful modelling approaches involving the use of SimSphere either as a standalone application or synergistically with EO data.
-These results evidently further confirm the model coherence and solid structure in estimating land surface interactions, supporting on-going work with the model on a global scale.
-Results obtained herein can be used practically to assist in future model parameterisation and implementation in diverse ecosystem conditions when that is used either as a standalone tool or synergistically with EO data, allowing better understanding of Earth system and feedback processes.
-In particular the synergistic use of SimSphere with EO data via the "triangle" method appears to be a promising direction in this respect in providing regional estimates of key parameters characterising land surface interactions at different observational scales exploiting EO technology.
+The results of this study have significant implications for the development of successful modelling approaches involving the use of SimSphere either as a standalone application or synergistically with EO data.
+These results evidently further confirm the model coherence and solid structure in estimating land surface interactions, supporting ongoing work with the model on a global scale.
+Results obtained herein can be used practically to assist in future model parameterisation and implementation in diverse ecosystem conditions, allowing better understanding of Earth system and feedback processes.
+In particular the synergistic use of SimSphere with EO data via the triangle method appears to be a promising direction in this respect in providing regional estimates of key parameters characterising land surface interactions at different observational scales exploiting EO technology.